duarte-pardal/discord-archiver/README.md

 ## Viewing the archived data

-There are plans to build an archive browser that would let you browse the archive using the Discord UI you're familiar with, as well as an application that exports the data to human&hyphen;readable formats.
+There are plans to build an archive browser that would let you browse the archive using the Discord UI you’re familiar with, as well as an application that exports the data to human&hyphen;readable formats.
 For now, there’s only a search utility, but you can also open the archive file with the SQLite CLI or an SQLite viewer.
 Every time the archiver archives an object for the first time or detects a change in an already-stored object, it records a snapshot of the object to the database.
 The snapshots are identified by the timestamp at which the data was retrieved from Discord.
 Check the `schema.sql` file for more info about the database format.

 ### Searching